15 Extremely Actionable Lead Generation Strategies (That Work Fast)

 Only about 20% of your visitors reach the bottom of your website.

-It’s not your fault though -- it’s like this for almost every website on the internet.
+It’s not your fault though -- it’s like this for almost every website.

 This means if you have a call to action anywhere near the bottom of your page, 80% of your visitors will never see it!